callummcdougall/TransformerLens-intro/README.md

 This page contains a collation of resources and exercises on interpretability.
 The focus is on [`TransformerLens`](https://github.com/neelnanda-io/TransformerLens), a library maintained by Neel Nanda.

+The exercises exist in two forms: as self-contained Colab notebooks (links below), and in this GitHub repo (accessible via the [Streamlit homepage](https://transformerlens-intro.streamlit.app/) which reads from this repo).
+Streamlit also allows you to publish webpages, so you can access that link to go to the Streamlit app homepage, and read all the same content from this README there.

 ## About TransformerLens

 From the description in Neel Nanda's repo: